Fatal crash closes down a portion of Red Rock loop

-LAS VEGAS (KTNV) — Nevada State Highway Patrol has told Channel 13 of a fatal crash at State Route 159, known as the Red Rock Nevada Scenic Byway, and mile marker 9.
+LAS VEGAS (KTNV) — Nevada State Highway Patrol are investigating a fatal crash at State Route 159 — known as the Red Rock Nevada Scenic Byway — and mile marker 9.

-Police received a report of a crash at around 2:29 p.m.
+State police received a report of a crash at around 2:25 p.m.
 The crash involved one motorcyclist, who has been pronounced dead.

 Roads will be closed in both directions of State Route 159 at mile marker 9 for an undetermined amount of time.

-Note: UPDATE: Jan.
-6, 12:50 p.m. | NSP have identified the victim as 51-year-old Shawn Raymond Pierson of North Las Vegas.
-UPDATE: Jan.
-2, 6:21 p.m. | State Route 159 is now open in both directions.